weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 f with respect to «, over [a, b].

-If (7) exists, i.e., if (5) and (6) are equal, we say thatf is integrable with respect to a, in the Riemann sense, and write f € 2(a).
+If (7) exists, i.e., if (5) and (6) are equal, we say thatf is integrable with respect to a, in the Riemann sense, and write f  \in  2(a).

 By taking a(x) = x, the Riemann integral is seen to be a special case of the Riemann-Stieltjes integral.
 Let us mention explicitly, however, that in the